Discover guided London walks.

 You’ll also hear about a dramatic act of anti-imperial resistance that took place in the heart of South Kensington.

-War and Renewal on Askew Road: a walk
+War and Renewal on the Askew Road: a walk in Shepherd's Bush

 Distance – 1.6 km/1 mile – 1½hours

-As we mark the 80th anniversary of Victory in Europe (VE) Day, this walk explores the impact of two world wars on Askew Village.
+As we mark the end of World War II, this walk explores the impact of two world wars on Askew Village in Shepherd’s Bush.

 You’ll see the remarkable interior of St. Bobola, a Polish church containing stained glass and other memorials to the Polish armed forces who fought alongside the Allies during World War II.